AKMav/AKMav/README.md

 ## Let I talk you about myself 😊

-🎓 I am beginner front-end developer.
+🎓 I am front-end developer.
 I want to grove in my profession.

-🤓 I spend quite a lot of time practicing and studying.
-On average, this is about 8 hours a day.
+🤓 I've been programming for more than 1.5 years.

 🥊 In addition to studying and working, I train in the gym and enjoy mixed martial arts.